What is Academic Integrity?

 The current procedure for managing academic cheating is described in Section 4.1.4 of the Handbook of Academic Regulations and Procedures.

-The Academic Integrity Unit is currently leading on a project to develop an academic integrity policy and procedures for managing academic misconduct.
+The Academic Integrity Unit is currently leading a project to develop an academic integrity policy and procedures for managing academic misconduct.

 Look out for updates on these policies and procedures in the coming months.